 • Links from spun articles

-• Link from low quality articles
+• Links from low-quality articles

 • Links from comment spam